Simcha Felder: New York City Council (2025–present)

 Felder returned to the New York City Council in 2025.

 Following the 2024 election of New York City Council member Kalman Yeger to the New York State Assembly, Felder announced his candidacy for Yeger's seat on the New York City Council representing District 44.
 Felder had held the same seat during his previous City Council tenure.
 On March 25, 2025, he won the seat with more than 81% of the vote.

+In 2025, Felder was described by Spectrum News/New York 1 as "a revered long-serving politician in Brooklyn's Orthodox Jewish community".

 Personal life

 Felder resides in Borough Park, Brooklyn.
+He and his wife, Elana, have four children.